By Contributor Tre Florez

 Other notable tracks of Syd’s include: Body, Over (feat.
 6LACK) and All About Me.

 2. Sam Smith “Too Good at Goodbyes”

 British vocalist Sam Smith is back with his new ballad, “Too Good at Goodbyes”, where it captures his signature vibrato.
 The track, with a simple setup of piano, a light back beat and snap of the fingers, was co-written by Smith.
 You can tell from there is still a sad tone of the song, similar to his last album, In the Lonely Hour, that came out a solid three years ago.
 The much awaited new single is a brief look into his highly anticipated sophomore album. *The Thrill Of It All, has been released since this MUZEMONDAZE entry.

 This time around, Sam sings of not letting the partner in too close, because he doesn’t want to get hurt in the future.
 A concept of which, has happened to him in the past and further inspired the timeless album.

 “I’m never gonna let you close to me

 The chorus is the most lively part, when Smith is joined by a choir of background vocals.
 Smith gives us the chills every time, where that velvety voice hits the soul just as soft as always.
-While we are fans of his music, we hope that we get to hear a slightly tone from Sam with this next album.
-In a recent interview with Zane Lowe, Smith stated that the album will be out “Before Christmas,” as we wonder what his new found inspiration may be from.
+While we are fans of his music, we hope that we get to hear a slightly different tone from Sam, with this next album.
+In a recent interview with Zane Lowe, Smith stated that the album will be out “before Christmas,” as we wonder what his new found inspiration may be from.
 Possibly a new lover?
-We say, most likely!
+Most likely.

 From there on, he continued his work by interning with Sonoma Discoveries Magazine and then shortly after wrote and interned for Fashion School Daily, where he solidified his love for feature writing and working with emerging talents from around the world.